-So, all we need to do now is get your printable out there and make it easy for your blog readers to access them.
+You still need to get your printable out there and make it easy for your blog readers to access them.

 This is the easiest step once you have everything in place.

-In addition (or alternatively) to the text link, you will upload an image as a preview of the printable and make that image clickable.
-Once you have added the image to your post, click the image, then “Edit”.
+Upload an image, for example as a preview of the printable.
+Once you have added the image to your post, click the image, then the “Edit” icon.

-Also, you might want to use images that are stored outside WordPress to save storage space.
-Add them to your post and then proceed as above.
+You might want to use images that are stored outside WordPress to save storage space.
+Add them to your post via html and then proceed as above.

 Track Downloads of Printables in Google Analytics